harsha33983/harshaflix/README.md

-# Streamflix - Netflix-Inspired Streaming Platform
+# Streamflix - movie Streaming Platform

 A modern, responsive streaming platform inspired by Netflix, built with React, TypeScript, Tailwind CSS, and Firebase.
 The application fetches movie and TV show data from The Movie Database (TMDB) API.